 News and announcements from M.S. in Computing Director Dr. Kaczmarek

-The MS in Computing program is hosting a Cyber Security Summit on the Marquette Campus.
-This meeting is presented by the Society of Information Management (SIM) and InfraGard.
+On March 11, 2014, the MS in Computing program hosted a Cyber Security Summit on the Marquette Campus.
+The meeting was presented by the Society of Information Management (SIM) and InfraGard.
 SIM sponsors numerous activities to deliver business value through IT leadership.
 InfraGard is a partnership between the FBI and the private sector that is dedicated to sharing information and intelligence.
 Other organizations promoting this event include the Information Systems Security Association.

-Speakers will include a special agent from the FBI, the director of information risk from Northwestern Mutual, a penetration testing expert from 403 Labs, and a manager of IT audit from Fiserv.
-The goal of this meeting is to share perspectives on the threats and prevention activities associated with cyber security.
+With security on everybody's mind it was no surprise that over two hundred working professionals from the Milwaukee area attended this important event.
+The speakers include a special agent from the FBI, the director of information risk from Northwestern Mutual, a penetration testing expert from 403 Labs, and a manager of IT audit from Fiserv.
+The goal of this meeting was to share perspectives on the threats and prevention activities associated with cyber security.

 The Computing program is a sponsor of the Milwaukee Software Process Improvement Network (SPIN).
 On November 21, 2013, Milwaukee SPIN will hold its 8th Annual Evening with Executives on the Marquette Campus.
 The meeting will be in the Beaumier Suite of the Raynor Library.
 This meeting begins with a networking opportunity from 5:30 PM until 6:15 PM.
 That will be followed by a panel discussion with three leading executives, Mollie Bell from Filene Research Institute, Sean McCormick, from Harley Davidson, and Terry Rowinski from BUYSEASONS.

 To find out more about Milwaukee SPIN please visit their website.